 12.3 Selection Criteria

-The successful applicant will be determined on consideration of the qualifications, knowledge, education, skills, experience and suitability.
-Where two or more applicants are equal, the one with the greater seniority in the classification of the posted job will be selected.
+(a) The successful applicant will be determined on consideration of the qualifications, knowledge, education, skills, ability and experience.
+Where two or more applicants are equal, the one with the greater seniority will be selected.

 12.4 Probationary Period